dress codes at my school

 -Plain white shoes.

 That’s all I can remember for now.
-The guys/girls rule is absolutely the worst.posted over 3 years ago
+The guys/girls rule is absolutely the worst.posted about 4 years ago

 I remember at my second highschool my best friend came in with a pale lilac, thin and to be honest pretty subtle headband.
 Except there is no lilac or purple of any kind in the school colours so the biology teacher gave her detention!
 Not even a hairbobble could be the wrong colour.
-Accepted colours: grey, maroon and navy.posted over 3 years ago
+Accepted colours: grey, maroon and navy.posted about 4 years ago

 Pretty basic rules for us, but still :|